Kio, Michael P.E.

 Antifouling and Fouling Release Coating

-The goal of this research interest proposes the research and development of an enhanced hybrid polymer antifouling, fouling-release, and anticorrosion coating formulation matrix for sea instruments, internal seawater systems, hulls, and keels of ships.
-This project synthesizes and characterizes a plurality of fumed silica and hydrogel-based polymer antifouling and anti-corrosion coating.
+The goal of this research interest proposes the research and development of an enhanced hybrid polymer antifouling, fouling-release, anti-icing, de-icing and anticorrosion coating formulation matrix for sea instruments, fuselage, airplane wings, internal seawater systems, hulls, and keels of ships.
+This project synthesizes and characterizes a plurality of fumed silica and hydrogel-based polymer antifouling, de-icing and anti-corrosion coating.
 Models are developed in the laboratory to probe these phenomena by implementing computational and experimental techniques.
 Using NSF National I-Corp funds, a proof-of-concept prototype fouling-release coating formulation was created, with ongoing research continuing with the help of an NSF/ASEE fellowship.
 The expectation is the development of a pilot prototype and patent.

 Carbon Capture Implementing Biomaterials and Hydrogels

-The concept of this research was born from the interplay between the study of modeling plasma membranes and developing anti-fouling coating formulations.
+The concept of this research stemmed from exploring connections between the study of modeling plasma membranes and fouling release coating formulations.

 Microalgae have great potential in terms of CO2 fixation, yet their low diffusion ability and short CO2 residence time limit their effectiveness.
 Hydrogels can be used to immobilize microalgae as CO2 adsorbents, which increase their growth rate.
 Mutagenesis, genetic engineering, and nanomaterials are promising techniques to improve the biofixation of CO2 in microalgae, however, these methods still face many challenges.
-Therefore, further research into how relevant hydrogels and biomaterials can tolerate higher levels of CO2 concentration in order to effectively fix the CO2 is necessary.
+Thus, it is crucial to conduct further investigations implementing molecular dynamics simulation on the tolerance of hydrogels and biomaterials towards higher levels of CO2 concentration to successfully capture and mitigate CO2.
+This research has potential applications in the development of innovative batteries and carbon capture techniques.

 Undergraduate Students